bachvietdo01/bachvietdo01.github.io/_posts/2025-06-09-intro-diffusion-models.md

 ## Conditional Score Matching Loss Objective

-Under Gaussian Probability path, it can be easily show that,
+Under Gaussian Probability path, it can be show that,

 $$
 \begin{align}